 Duvets are practical and easy to tidy, but some like the romanticism behind a blanket.
 Duvets feel every day to them, whereas blankets have a sense of the foreign about them, getting away from the everyday.
 They can picture being in a European city somewhere when they wake up under a blanket.

 Others would prefer a duvet any day of the week.
 They can quickly make their bed by pulling the duvet over it (and adjusting the top sheet, if they have one).
 With blankets, on the other hand, they have to fiddle around more.
-Some people haven’t got the patience for that!
+Some people don’t have the patience to do that!

 Making your bed luxurious

-Follow the tips above and you can make your bed like a pro.
+Follow the tips above, and you can make your bed look like a pro.
 You can take extra measures, though, to give your bed that luxurious feel.

 Cover the frame and box spring.

-If you have a box spring, cover up the spring and the possibly unsightly base.
-You can do this with a bed skirt, which some refer to as a “box spring cover”.
+If you have a box spring, cover it up and the possibly unsightly base.
+You can do this with a bed skirt, which some refer to as a “box spring cover.”
 Either way, cover it up for that more luxurious look.

 Alternatively, you don’t necessarily have to cover up the base.
 Some bed bases already look luxurious if they come upholstered in certain fabrics.
 Crushed velvet, for instance, will certainly give the bed that glam appearance.